-This sweet street food was introduced by the Arab traders and very popular in the Arab peninsula and South-East Asian countries such as Yemeni, Saudi Arabia, India, Indonesia, Brunei, Malaysia, Thailand, etc. The food is called Murtabak – from the word Mutabbaq, that means folding.
+This sweet street food was introduced by the Arab traders and is very popular in the Arab peninsula and South-East Asian countries such as Yemeni, Saudi Arabia, India, Indonesia, Brunei, Malaysia, Thailand, etc. The food is called Murtabak – from the word Mutabbaq, which means folding.

 Interestingly, in Malaysia it is called Apam Balik, Apam Pinang, or Apong.
 Whilst in Singapore it is called peanut pancakes or Min Jiang Kueh.

-Anyway, here, I’m sharing with you the recipe of Indonesian sweet Martabak.
+Anyway, here, I’m sharing with you the recipe for Indonesian sweet Martabak.

-You see, the Martabak sellers in Indonesia use a very heavy bottom cast-iron pan.
+You see, the Martabak sellers in Indonesia use a special pan that is a very heavy bottom cast-iron pan.
 So the distribution of the heat to the pancake is pretty stable and even.

-So, my early attempts at making it mostly ended up in either burned at the bottom of the pancake or the hard-chewy texture of the pancake.
+So, my early attempts at making it mostly ended up either burning at the bottom of the pancake or the hard-chewy texture of the pancake.

 After countless trials and feeling unsatisfactory, I finally found the recipe that I will be happily making again and again.

-This recipe gives Martabak with the right fluffiness and texture that not only is it soft, but it is also a bit elastically chewy.
-It reminds me of my favourite Martabak Bangka that I used to get when I studied at Uni in Bandung.
+This recipe gives Martabak the right fluffiness and texture that not only is it soft, but it is also a bit elastically chewy.

 Just like other types of pancakes, to make Martabak you need flour, eggs, and raising agents.
 Instead of using milk, you only need water to mix and emulsify everything.